hyper-expanse/dotfiles/debian/README.md

 gpg --keyring /usr/share/keyrings/debian-role-keys.gpg --verify SHA512SUMS.sign
 ```

-You should see the following in the output:
+The following output will be seen:

 ```bash
 Good signature from "Debian CD signing key <debian-cd@lists.debian.org>"
 ```

-At this point you can be reasonably sure that the contents of your downloaded ISO images have not been tampered with since they were created by Debian.
+At this point we can be reasonably sure that the contents of the downloaded ISO images have not been tampered with since they were created by Debian.

 ## Installation

-These instructions assume that the user will be performing a standard installation of Debian using Debian's DVD installation image.
-They also assume that the user has loaded the DVD image into the system via an external media (CD, USB, etc.) and subsequently restarted the system.
+Load the first ISO image downloaded above into the system (either via mounting the ISO for use with a virtual machine, or burning the image to a physical DVD or USB) and restart the system.

 Assuming those statements are correct, proceed with the following steps.

-On the Installation screen select the _Install_ option.
+On the _Main Menu_ screen select the _Install_ option.

-On the language screen select _English_ as the language.
+On the _Select a language_ screen select _English_ as the language.

-On the country page select _United States_ as the country.
+On the _Select your location_ screen select _United States_ as the country.

-On the keyboard layout page select _American English_.
+On the _Configure the keyboard_ screen select _American English_.

+The installation media will attempt to connect to a DHCP server.
+If the attempt fails, please feel free to skip the network setup step.
+With the DVD installation image, a full installation will be possible without network access.
+Just make sure to setup networking upon successfully installing Debian.

+Next, select a hostname for the system.

 Do **NOT** set a password for the root account.
 Instead, press _Enter_.
 Pressing _Enter_ will cause the root account to be disabled.